How To Clean Power Steering Fluid Off Driveway

 After that, you can brush the stain into a container for disposal.

-Spread Kitty Litter On The Driveway
+Spread Kitty Litter on The Driveway

 If cat litter is combined with an absorbent material like clay pellets, it can be used to mop up oil spills.
 Clay may draw liquids from a porous highway due to its high absorption capacity.
 If your driveway’s power steering fluid is new or light, let cat litter sit on it for a few minutes.